darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 : The number of folder levels to show in film roll names, starting from the right (default 1).

 sort film rolls by
-: Sort film rolls by either the "folder" (path) or the "id" (roughly equivalent to the date the film rolls were first imported) (default "id").
+: Sort film rolls by either the "folder name" (path) or the "import time" (the date the film rolls were first imported) (default "import time").

 sort collections descending
 : Sort the following collections in descending order: "film roll" (when sorted by folder), "folder", date/time (e.g. date/time taken) (default on)